Rurales: Under Porfirio Diaz

 Never numbering more than about 4,000 men and located in small detachments, the Rurales were too thinly spread to ever completely eliminate unrest in the Mexican countryside.
 They did however impose a superficial order, especially in the central regions around Mexico City, which encouraged the foreign investment sought by Díaz and his científico advisers.
 To a certain extent the regime saw the Rurales as a counterweight to the much larger Federal army and in the later years of the regime they were increasingly used to control industrial unrest, in addition to the traditional task of patrolling country areas.
-While in theory a centralized organization, the rural guards often came under the direct control of local politicians or landowners.
+While in theory a centralized organisation, the rural guards often came under the direct control of local politicians (Jefes) or landowners.

 The Rurales achieved a high profile internationally, rather like that of the Royal Canadian Mounted Police or the Texas Rangers, whose roles they paralleled.
 They wore a distinctive dove grey uniform braided in silver, which was modelled on the national charro dress and included wide felt sombreros, bolero jackets, tight fitting trousers with silver buttons down the seams, and red or black neckties.
 Senior officers wore elaborate rank insignia in the form of Austrian knots and sombrero braiding, which cost hundreds of pesos.
 The corps number appeared in silver on both the headdress and a leather carbine cross-belt.
 Protective leather chaps and canvas fatigue clothing were often worn as field service dress.